openvinotoolkit/openvino/docs/ops/reduction/ReduceMean_1.md

 **Detailed Description**

-Each element in the output is the result of reduction with finding the arithmetic mean operation along dimensions specified by the 2nd input:
+Each element in the output is the result of arithmetic mean reduction operation along dimensions specified by the 2nd input:

     output[i0, i1, ..., iN] = mean[j0,..., jN](x[j0, ..., jN]))

-Where indices i0, ..., iN run through all valid indices for the 1st input and finding the arithmetic mean `mean[j0, ..., jN]` have `jk = ik` for those dimensions `k` that are not in the set of indices specified by the 2nd input of the operation.
+Where indices i0, ..., iN run through all valid indices for the 1st input and finding the arithmetic mean `mean[j0, ..., jN]`.`jk = ik` for those dimensions `k` that are not in the set of indices specified by the 2nd input of the operation.
 Corner cases:

 1. When the 2nd input is an empty list, then this operation does nothing, it is an identity.